 Pentle Bay, Tresco

-Pentle Bay is possibly the finest beach on Tresco, Cornwall.
+Pentle Bay is possibly the finest beach on Tresco, Scilly Islands.
 It lies on the southeast coast and is bounded by Lizard Point at its northern end and Skirt Island to the south.

 After crossing Tresco Island’s lush interior and walking through sandy grass into a wall of dazzling colour, just wait until you see the bleached white sand, emerald-and-turquoise ocean dotted with islands.
 It takes a dip in sea to confirm that you are still in Britain.